Dan-Harper/COBRA.UNIT/READMe.md

 Clone Repo

+Install Node on your computer.
+You can check if installed with command prompt: node -v

+Open terminal at root of folder: npm install express

 Search 'const outputFilePath' you will find the file in backend-microservice.js, change file path to a local CSV, this will be written to, in order to save state.